Junior (Röyksopp album): Background and history

 The album features guest vocals from Scandinavian singers Robyn, Karin Dreijer, Lykke Li and Anneli Drecker.

 Junior debuted at number 21 on the UK Albums Chart, selling 10,378 copies in its first week.
 By September 2010, the album had sold 36,239 copies in the United Kingdom.
 The album's lead single, "Happy Up Here", premiered on 9 January 2009 on Pete Tong's Essential Selection on BBC Radio 1, and was officially released on 19 January.
 "The Girl and the Robot", which features Swedish singer Robyn, was released on 15 June 2009 as the album's second single.
 "This Must Be It" features Dreijer and was released on 23 October 2009 as the third single.

 Use in media

-"It's What I Want" was included as a part of the official soundtrack of EA Sports video game, FIFA 10.
+"It's What I Want" was included in the official soundtrack of the EA Sports video game, FIFA 10.
 "Röyksopp Forever" was also used in the background of the Flashforward Channel 5 promos during September 2009 and used as backing music on The X Factor 2009 in live shows.
 An instrumental version of "Vision One" was licensed for use in the video game LittleBigPlanet 2.
 "This Must Be It" was included in the soundtrack to the 2011 comedy film Hall Pass.